We may earn commission from affiliate links β

 Coffee and Cake

-This well-rated and ever-so-popular establishment features a warm and cozy space, where the coffee is tasty and cakes are homemade.
+This well-rated and ever-so-popular establishment features a warm and cozy space where the coffee is tasty, and cakes are homemade.
+Sit inside, or choose a table on the terrace for world-class people-watching.
 Situated in the middle of the Old Town, it’s the perfect place to rest your legs during a long exploratory walk in the afternoon.
-Take a seat inside, or choose a table on the terrace for some world-class people-watching.
 Follow the page here.

 Kult Caffe